pmanojlovic/flint/docs/masking.md

 {math}`\mathrm{SNR}(x,y) = \frac{\left(\mathrm{img}-\mu\right)}{\sigma}.`

 In the simplest case constant values may be set across the extent of the image {math}`\mu=0`, and {math}`\sigma=\mathrm{SD}(\mathrm{img})`.
-These can be replaced with more sophisticated schemes that compute position dependent metrics and that also incorporate iterative outlier clipping (e.g. [Background and Noise Estimator](https://github.com/PaulHancock/Aegean)) or robust statistics (e.g. [Selavy](https://www.atnf.csiro.au/computing/software/askapsoft/sdp/docs/current/analysis/selavy.html)).
+These can be replaced with more sophisticated schemes that compute position dependent metrics that also incorporate iterative outlier clipping (e.g. [Background and Noise Estimator](https://github.com/PaulHancock/Aegean)) or robust statistics (e.g. [Selavy](https://www.atnf.csiro.au/computing/software/askapsoft/sdp/docs/current/analysis/selavy.html)).

-At its heart these SNR based processes are assuming Gaussian distributed zero-mean noise and attempting to identify pixels that are unlikely to occur by chance.
+At their heart these SNR based processes are assuming Gaussian distributed zero-mean noise, where pixel intensities that are unlikely to occur by chance are assumed to be genuine emission.
 That is to say, pixels that are {math}`\gg5\sigma` are likely to be real and should be included in a mask for cleaning.

 ### Minimum absolute clip

-SNR based measures have a clear statistical foundation when identifying pixels to clean at.
-However, there are situations when such a metric could be perturbed or otherwise include, including:
+SNR based measures have a clear statistical foundation when identifying bright pixels.
+However, there are situations when such a metric could be perturbed or otherwise corrupted, including:

 - Calibration errors that produce imaging artefacts,
-- Deconvolution errors that are accumulating over minor/major rounds,
+- Deconvolution errors that accumulate over minor/major iterations,
-- Misshandling of the w-term imprinting strange patterns,
+- Misshandling of the w-term so that the 2D Fourier transform approximation breaks down,
-- Extended diffuse structures that represent a large fraction of the region used to calculate the local noise,
+- Extended diffuse structures that represents a large fraction of the region used to calculate the local {math}`\mu` or {math}`\sigma` quantities,
 - Combinations of the above, or
 - Gremlins lurking around in the data.

 Ultimately, if the regions being considered in the derivation of the noise do not appear Gaussian like, the robustness of methods to calculate the local noise level are suspect.
-Additionally, it is unclear whether an accurate noise estimation is even an appropriate basis for some regions.
-For instance, artefacts around a bright sources produced by phase error could be {math}`>>5\sigma` if the source is bright enough.
+Additionally, it is unclear whether an accurate noise estimation is even an appropriate basis for such regions.
+For instance, artefacts around a bright sources produced by phase error could be {math}`\gg\sigma` if the genuine source is sufficiently bright.

 We introduce the Minimum Absolute Clip ({math}`\mathrm{MAC}`) as an alternative metric.
 By assuming:

-1. approximately zero-mean distributed noise,
+1. approximately zero-mean distributed Gaussian noise,
 2. the sky brightness is positive definite, and
 3. should there be a significantly bright negative component there will be a positive one of comparable brightness nearby.

 These assumptions are fair for Stokes-I images.
 A masking function can therefore be constructed, where:

-{math}`\mathrm{MAC} = \mathrm{img} > P \times |\mathrm{RollingMinimum}\left(\mathrm{img}, \delta x, \delta y\right)|`
+{math}`\mathrm{MAC}(x, y) = \mathrm{img} > P \times |\mathrm{RollingMinimum}\left(\mathrm{img}, \mathrm{BoxSize}(\mathrm{img}, x, y)\right)|`

-where {math}`\mathrm{RollingMinimum}` is a minimum boxcar filter of dimension {math}`\delta x \times \delta y` pixels.
-The absolute value of this function is increased by a padding factor {math}`P` to increase the minimum positive threshold.
-The {math}`\mathrm{MAC}` is a simply and efficient statistic to compute, and can be made more conservative by using larger {math}`\delta x` and {math}`\delta y` when searching for minimum pixels values.
-Similarly, extensions can be made to detect when an the rolling box filter size is too small (e.g. by an imbalance of positive to negative pixels).
+where {math}`\mathrm{RollingMinimum}` is a minimum boxcar filter of dimensions return by {math}`\mathrm{BoxSize}`pixels, which could be turned in a position dependent way.
+The absolute value of the {math}`\mathrm{RollingMinimum}` function is increased by a padding factor {math}`P` to increase the minimum positive threshold.
+The {math}`\mathrm{MAC}` is a simply and efficient statistic to compute.

+The choice of an appropriate boxcar size is an important consideration.
+A larger size enforces more conservative behaviour from the {math}`\mathrm{MAC}` process.
+Should too small a region be supplied than typically large multi-scale features are less reliably assessed.
+Extensions can be made to detect when an the rolling box filter size is too small (e.g. by an imbalance of positive to negative pixels).
+A basic implementation of this adaptive boxcar size is implemented via the `MaskingOptions.flood_fill_use_mbd_adaptive` parameters.

 <!-- TODO: Need to include some image here -->

 ## Reverse flood filling

 Cleaning source with features that are both faint and diffuse is difficult.
-On a per-pixel basis it is often a reality that they do not meet the minimum signal-to-noise cuts.
+On a per-pixel basis it is often a reality that a minimum signal-to-noise threshold is not met.
 Should the cleaning thresholds (set in either absolute {math}`\mathrm{Jy}/\mathrm{beam}` units or in terms of {math}`\sigma` units) be too high this diffuse emission is never cleaned.
-In `flint` we include a reverse flood fill procedure that grows islands of pixels that meet an initial criteria out to adjacent pixels that met a secondary lower level.
+In `flint` we include a reverse flood fill procedure that grows islands of pixels above an initial criteria out to adjacent pixels that met a secondary lower level.
 This process is often the initial step of most source finders.

 There are two steps to this process: